mkenefick1/final-project-unstructured/README.md

 Finally, this line graph shows the rolling average sentiment across all comments, separated by game (Miami and Stanford).
 The different colors represent each game, allowing for a clear comparison of sentiment trends throughout the comments for both games.
 There are fluctuations in sentiment for both games, indicating that fan reactions varied significantly during the discussions.

-Project Conclusions:
+Sentiment Analysis Project Conclusions:
 - The sentiment analysis of fan comments from the Notre Dame athletics forum revealed that overall, fans expressed a more positive sentiment towards both the Miami and Stanford games.
 The average sentiment scores for both games were above zero, indicating a generally favorable view.
 - The Miami game had a slightly higher average sentiment score compared to the Stanford game, suggesting that fans were more enthusiastic during this game and at the beginning of the season.
 - It should be noted that there were more comments in the Miami thread (113 pages) compared to the Stanford thread (53 pages), which may have influenced the overall sentiment distribution.
-- The rolling average graphs for both games showed spikes and dips in sentiment over the course of the games/comment index, suggesitn that college football fans are highly emotional and reactive to in-game moments.
+- The rolling average graphs for both games showed spikes and dips in sentiment over the course of the games/comment index, suggesting that college football fans are highly emotional and reactive to in-game moments.
 - Stanford discussions showed a higher proportion of neutral and negative reactions, likely influenced by late-season emotions and expectations.
 - Combined analysis shows a stable, season-level trend despite individual game variation.
 - Implications: Tracking sentiment can help with communications, marketing, and fan-engagement strategies.